 The aim of generating leads is that you want to progress them to become a customer.
-But just because they have downloaded an eBook, doesn’t necessarily mean that they are ready to buy or want to speak to a member of your sales team.
+But just because they have downloaded an eBook, accessed a trial or demo, doesn’t necessarily mean that they are ready to buy your product or want to speak to a member of your sales team.
 They are probably much earlier on in the buyer’s journey.
-Therefore your SaaS marketing strategy must involve a communications plan that will nurture the lead, keep their attention, enhance their interest for your product and encouraging them to take action.
+Therefore your marketing strategy must involve a communications plan that will nurture the lead, keep their attention, enhance their interest for your product and encouraging them to take action.

 5. Customer delight

 So now that they’ve bought you can forget about them and move on to the next prospect, right?
 NO - THIS IS SO WRONG!

 Getting a new customer is a hard task, so once you have them, don’t neglect them.
 Make sure that their on-boarding process is extremely smooth.
 Write content that is aimed at assisting new users of your software, send them useful tips and videos.
 Create a Facebook group that’s exclusive to your customers.
 There’s lots of different ways that you can welcome them to your family of customers.
 SaaS marketing at this stage is about reducing churn and giving your customers an exceptional experience that will encourage them to stay with you for the long term as well as recommend others to your product.

 A good SaaS marketing campaign is never completed.
 It is one that you’ll continue to use and is evergreen in nature.
 In other words, it’s always live.
 As such, you’ll want to know that it’s performing well for your SaaS company and look for ways that you can improve the results.

 SaaS marketers should be adept in analysing data and translating that data into action.

 In this article, SaaS Marketing Metrics for ROI, we explain some key performance indicators (KPIs) you should be measuring that will help you determine your SaaS marketing success.

 At a basic level, you'll want to be tracking